Performance issues with GString logging

 log.debug "Debug: Thing: $thing at " + "${System.currentTimeMillis()}"

-This does trigger toString() since it's no longer concatenating strings:
+since it’s no longer concatenating strings:

 log.debug "Debug: Thing: $thing at " + System.currentTimeMillis()